 Using artificial tears or eye drops before developing the CRPA infection is believed to be the most common form of exposure.

-Testing of open EzriCare bottles identified Pseudomonas aeruginosa bacteria that resist antibiotics including: cefepime, ceftazidime, piperacillin-tazobactam, aztreonam, carbapenems, ceftazidime-avibactam, ceftolozane-tazobactam, fluoroquinolones, polymyxins, amikacin, gentamicin and tobramycin.
+Testing of open EzriCare bottles identified Pseudomonas aeruginosa bacteria that resist antibiotics including cefepime, ceftazidime, piperacillin-tazobactam, aztreonam, carbapenems, ceftazidime-avibactam, ceftolozane-tazobactam, fluoroquinolones, polymyxins, amikacin, gentamicin and tobramycin.
 However, bacterial isolates that were tested against cefiderocol were susceptible to it.

 The bacteria in the open bottles could have come from contamination either during use or during the manufacturing process, CDC said.
 Testing of unopened bottles is ongoing.

-EzriCare Artificial Tears Bacterial Infection
+EzriCare Bacterial Infection

 - CRPA infections